A Deeper Look into Convolutions via Eigenvalue-based Pruning: Method

 where $G = K^H K = K^T K$ since the kernel $K$ is a real matrix.
-This mode is quite interesting since it is the key component of residual network invertibility \cite{behrmann2019invertible} and stable discriminator training in GANs \cite{miyato2018spectral}.
+This heuristic is quite interesting since it is the key component of residual network invertibility \cite{behrmann2019invertible} and stable discriminator training in GANs \cite{miyato2018spectral}.
 Hence, naturally, we also want to test the applicability of spectral norm as an importance indicator for pruning convolutional kernels.
-Notice that $G$ is a $n \times n$ real symmetric matrix, so $\lambda_i (G) \in \mathbb{R}$ and $\lambda_i (G) \geq 0$ $\forall i \in \{1,..,n\}$.
-Thus, there is no spectral\_norm\_real mode.
+Notice that $G$ is a $k \times k$ real symmetric matrix, so $\lambda_i (G) \in \mathbb{R}$ and $\lambda_i (G) \geq 0$ $\forall i \in \{1,..,k\}$.
+Thus, there is no spectral\_norm\_real heuristic.